A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Asymptotic Regimes

-Now, the question we ask is: for a given maximum allowable price $p^{{\rm max}}_k(t)$, call it $p^{{\rm max}}$, what is the appropriate company-to-user ratio $\frac{K}{N}$?
+Now, the question we ask is: For a given maximum allowable market price $p^{{\rm max}}_k(t)$, call it $p^{{\rm max}}$, what is the appropriate company-to-consumer ratio $\frac{K}{N}$?
 If there are more companies than necessary in the market, there will be losses in terms of revenues.
 On the other hand, if there are fewer companies than necessary, the prices can exceed $p^{{\rm max}}$, leading to undesirable outcomes.
-The following theorem, whose proof can be found in the Appendix, provides an optimal ratio at which prices do not exceed $p^{{\rm max}}$ and the revenues being maximized while satisfying the equality in (\ref{eq1}).

-\begin{theorem} Suppose that the total power availabilities $G^{{\rm total}}_k$ for all companies are the same.
-Then, at the NE of the power allocation game, and at the Stackelberg equilibrium of the price and demand selection game, the optimal prices $p^*_k(t)$'s given by (\ref{p}) satisfy
+The following theorem, whose proof can be found in the Appendix, provides an optimal ratio at which prices do not exceed $p^{{\rm max}}$ and the revenues being maximized while satisfying the equality in (\ref{eq1}). { \begin{theorem} Under Assumptions \ref{assumption1}-\ref{assumption4}, at the NE of the power allocation game, and at the Stackelberg equilibrium of the price and demand selection game, the optimal prices given by (\ref{p}) satisfy